Scud missile: Yemeni Civil War (2015–present)

 Houthis possessed 300 Scud missiles as of June 2015, although Saudi-led air strikes allegedly damaged or destroyed "most of them."
 Between 2015 and November 2017, Houthi forces fired more than 170 ballistic missiles at Saudi Arabia, including Scud, Scarab, and modified SA-2 missiles.
 As of October 2016, there were 85 confirmed interceptions using Patriot missiles.
 In addition to Scud-B missiles, there is a report of a single Scud-C missile launched on 6 June 2015 at Al-Salil Military Base.
 Local versions of Scud missiles, known as the Burkan 1 and Burkan 2-H, have also been displayed and used by the Houthis beginning in September 2016.

 Nagorno-Karabakh war (2020)

 On 11 October 2020 a Scud missile was fired from the territory of Nagorno-Karabakh at Ganja, Azerbaijan, the country's second largest city.
 As a result, according to Azerbaijan official sources, 10 people, including four women, were killed and 35 people, including children, were injured.

-On 16 October 2020, Artsakh in Nagorno-Karabakh fired another Scud missile at Ganja.
+On 16 October 2020, Armenian Armed Forces in Nagorno-Karabakh fired another Scud missile at Ganja.
 Officials in Azerbaijan announced that at least 13 people, including two infants, had been killed, with more than 50 others injured.

-Azerbaijan destroyed at least one Scud missile during the course of the war.
+Azerbaijan destroyed at least one Scud missile launcher during the course of the war.